project-imas/about/README.md

   - Mitigate(2) malware using system passcode to gain access to private application data
 - Industry security standards applied to each control, via Common Weakness Enumeration (CWE) software weaknesses.
 - Controls open sourced for community use, feedback, and improvement
+- Browse our project, download and give it a try, tell us what you think, or better yet, get involved and participate!

 About